cgaege/docusaurus/docs/quickstart/start-a-pipeline.md

 # Step 4 - Start a pipeline

-Health Discovery includes various preconfigured NLP pipelines.
-This quickstart guide will use the `discharge` pipeline that is able to extract medical entities like `diagnoses`, `medications` and `laboratory values` from patient records or discharge letters.
+Health Discovery includes a variety of preconfigured NLP pipelines.
+This quickstart guide will use the `discharge` pipeline that is trained to extract medical entities like `diagnoses`, `medications` and `laboratory values` from patient records or discharge letters.

 ## Start the `discharge` pipeline